 A career that now sees the group categorically divesting itself of any lingering “side project” associations (ask Holappa and he’ll bluntly tell you it is Dozer that’s become his “side project” these days) and graduating to well-deserved headline status — the better to take the Greenleaf name to the next level on the abundant strengths of Trails and Passes.

-Recommended if you like: Dozer, Brain Police, Deep Purple, Sasquatch, Monster Magnet, Clutch, The Brought Low, Truckfighters, Lowrider, Skanska Mord, Dwellers, Roadsaw, 7Zuma7, Kiss, Infernal Overdrive, Grand Funk, and any thingelse that rocked in 1974.
+Recommended if you like: Dozer, Brain Police, Sasquatch, Graveyard, Monster Magnet, Clutch, The Brought Low, Truckfighters, Lowrider, The Socks, Skanska Mord, Dwellers, Roadsaw, 7Zuma7, Kiss, Deep Purple, Grand Funk, and any thing else that rocked in 1974.